karlmdavis/justdavis-karl/content/it/davis/servers/eddings/vms.markdown

     $ sudo virsh --connect qemu:///system start lewis

+It's probably a good idea to set the VMs to start automatically when the host is booted, e.g.:

+    $ sudo virsh --connect qemu:///system autostart lewis

 On a separate workstation (one with a graphical shell), the `virt-viewer` application can be used to view the VMs' consoles:

     $ sudo apt-get install virt-viewer